-The College recognises the importance of generating reserves in maintaining financial stability, whilst ensuring that adequate resources are provided to meet the College's core business aims and mitigate the future financial impacts of the pandemic.
+The College recognises the importance of generating reserves in maintaining financial stability, whilst ensuring that adequate resources are provided to meet the College's core business aims and mitigate the future financial impacts of the cost-of-living crisis.
 The College currently holds no restricted reserves.
-As at the balance sheet date, after accounting for a pension actuarial gain of £13,193,000 the College held reserves of £26,382,233 (2021/22: £11,212,177).
+As at the balance sheet date, after accounting for a pension actuarial loss of £110,000 the College held reserves of £30,424,466 (2021/22: £26,382,233).